MFurkan40/HTML-CSS-Netflix-Survey-Form/README.md

 ## Welcome! 👋

 Thanks to visit my Github!
-In this project, i used basic CSS properies.
+In this project, i used basic CSS properties.
 This project is created to practice about input types and validation screen design.

 **To do this project, i used basic HTML and CSS.**